salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

     xlabel("Height (in)")
     ```

-### The Empirical power of the Bell Curves
+### The Empirical Power of the Bell Curve

-*Well, ok, that's interesting, but how does that help me in the real world?*
+*Well, ok, I guess that's interesting, but how does that help me in the real world?*

 Well, the bell curve is so powerful because we can use math to transform it into a normal probability density function that gives us the probability of any value in reference to the mean and standard deviation, as shown in this figure: